gilad-altshuler/ECG-classification/README.md

 standard and a method for transferring the knowledge acquired on this task to the myocardial infarction (MI) classification task.

 This project goals are 3:
-- Design simple yet accurate model to the prediction task
+- Design simple yet accurate model to the prediction task.
-- Try to transfer the learnt model for Arrhythmia task for MI task
+- Try to transfer the learnt model for Arrhythmia task for MI task.
-- Comprehend the CNN layers and their meanings
+- Comprehend the CNN layers and their meanings.

 ## Datasets
 ### Content: